cyber-duckie/proxmox-vpn-stream/README.md

 These commands configure the VPN LXC to securely route traffic from other containers through WireGuard:

-Forward traffic between the host interface (eth1) and WireGuard (wg0).
+✅Forward traffic between the host interface (eth1) and WireGuard (wg0).

-Masquerade (NAT) all container traffic so it exits via the VPN.
+✅Masquerade (NAT) all container traffic so it exits via the VPN.

-Block DNS leaks by forcing DNS queries through the WireGuard server.
+✅Block DNS leaks by forcing DNS queries through the WireGuard server.

-Persist rules on boot using netfilter-persistent.
+✅Persist rules on boot using netfilter-persistent.

-Extra wg-quick nftables chains are automatically created to mark UDP packets and protect the WireGuard IP.
+✅Extra wg-quick nftables chains are automatically created to mark UDP packets and protect the WireGuard IP.

-IPv6 is disabled to prevent leaks, so no IPv6 rules are needed.
+✅IPv6 is disabled to prevent leaks, so no IPv6 rules are needed.

 <br/>
 📡 Set up NAT and IPv4 forwarding rules